pgeu/pgeu-system/docs/confreg/integrations.md

 The system also comes with a [mobile website](#mobilesite) specifically to handle moderated postings.

+If any hashtags are defined as *Auto add*, they will be included instead of an empty post when the editor opens.
+They can still be manually removed, and other hashtags can still be added.

 ### Posting conference news

 Conference news is posted when generated.
 It will contain just the